 "Technology liberalism blurs the unequal racial and gendered working conditions."

-In our blessed time, those people can avoid having to deal with the fact that other people are actually doing the work they themselves feel superior to.
+In our blessed time, those people can avoid having to deal with the fact that it is actually other people who are doing the work they themselves feel. . .